muratk3n/thirdwave/en/README.md

 ---

-Libs being self-righteous on anything is the most disgusting thing ever.

----

 These days interest rates are as low as ever yet there are still people whining about the deficit.
 They just dont want gov to do anything.. that is their real problem.